kuiyuanyuedui/project-3/README.md

 ## Description
-- Web Development Project 3 : WeTalk App
+- Web Development Project 3 : WeTalk Application
 - Project Objective : Apply the concepts learned in class by building a basic fullstack application with React, Nodejs, Express, javascript, MongoDB and HTML5.
 Deploy on Heroku.

 ## Project Intro